Melvin Gordon III Player Prop Bets for NFL Week 17 | Denver vs. Los Angeles 1/2/2022

 - Last week against the Raiders, Gordon rushed for -4 yards on seven carries.

-- Over his last three games, Gordon has racked up 46 carries for 160 yards (53.3 per game) and two touchdowns.
+- Over his last three games, Gordon has run for 160 yards on 46 carries (53.3 ypg), with two touchdowns.

 Gordon's Denver Teammates